antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 * Go to the **Main page** of R2 and click on the text area in box 2 that currently contains the Okuzono dataset title.
 * The popup window appears that shows all the available datasets in the grid again.
 Type in the text field under **Author** the name of the author of the data set: *Lauwerys*
-* Click on the row of the dataset of our interest.
+* Click on the row of the dataset of our interest with 40 samples.
 Underneath the grid you can see more details about the study (you don't have to read it yet).
 Note that in this information overview you can also find a Pubmed link to the study.
 * Click on the blue **Confirm Selection** button in the grid.

 First, we take a look at the provided annotation.
 Let's start with the dataset Cohort Overview.